Updated: Jun 13

 All stock can be ordered online and delivered or collected in-store.

-More info and order online on: https://www.thecotswoldguy.co.uk/
+More info and order online at: https://www.thecotswoldguy.co.uk/

 If you are heading towards Mickleton to visit Hidcote Manor of Kiftsgate Court Gardens, Pages Farm Shop is just outside Mickleton, where you can buy logs and kindling, local milk, eggs, fresh fruit and vegetables, meat and dairy products, artisan baked bread, condiments, cakes and sweets.
 They also sell a small range of gifts.
 There’s no café by the shop but you can purchase hot coffee from the coffee machine inside.